Kong/docs.konghq.com/app/1.2.x/getting-started/configuring-a-service.md

 After configuring the Service and the Route, you'll be able to make requests through Kong using them.

-Kong exposes a [RESTful Admin API][API] on port `:8001`.
+Kong exposes a [RESTful Admin API][api] on port `:8001`.
 Kong's configuration, including adding Services and Routes, is made via requests on that API.

 ## 1. Add your Service using the Admin API